Announcement

 replied

-Propagation crossing low and mid latitudes is likely to be normal through at least Saturday.
+HF propagation crossing mid and low latitudes is likely to be normal on

 This forecast derived from today 's NOAA/SWPC web pages and 15 other online sources (the URLs at the end of this forecast) is published five days a week (M-F) in The Daily DX .